gdonald/metorex/CASE_EXPR.md

 - [ ] 6.3.1 Review existing case statement examples
 - [ ] 6.3.2 Add expression usage to existing examples where appropriate
 - [ ] 6.3.3 Ensure backward compatibility with statement form

 ---

-## Phase 7: Documentation and Code Quality

-### 7.1 Code Documentation
-- [ ] 7.1.1 Add doc comments to `Expression::Case` variant
-- [ ] 7.1.2 Add doc comments to `ExprMatchCase` struct
-- [ ] 7.1.3 Add doc comments to `parse_case_expression()` method
-- [ ] 7.1.4 Add doc comments to `evaluate_case_expression()` method
-- [ ] 7.1.5 Document differences between statement and expression forms
-- [ ] 7.1.6 Add examples to doc comments

-### 7.2 Code Quality
-- [ ] 7.2.1 Run `cargo fmt` to format all code
-- [ ] 7.2.2 Run `cargo clippy` and fix all warnings
-- [ ] 7.2.3 Ensure no clippy violations in new code
-- [ ] 7.2.4 Review code for potential optimizations
-- [ ] 7.2.5 Check for code duplication between statement and expression implementations
-- [ ] 7.2.6 Refactor shared logic into helper functions

-### 7.3 Test Coverage
-- [ ] 7.3.1 Run `cargo tarpaulin --out Stdout` to check coverage
-- [ ] 7.3.2 Ensure all new code paths are covered by tests
-- [ ] 7.3.3 Aim for 100% coverage on new code
-- [ ] 7.3.4 Add tests for any uncovered branches
-- [ ] 7.3.5 Verify overall project coverage hasn't decreased

-### 7.4 Final Verification
-- [ ] 7.4.1 Run `cargo test` and ensure all tests pass
-- [ ] 7.4.2 Run `scripts/misplaced_tests.sh` to verify no tests in implementation files
-- [ ] 7.4.3 Run examples manually to verify correct behavior
-- [ ] 7.4.4 Test with the original Ruby file that triggered this work: `test/runner.rb`
-- [ ] 7.4.5 Verify no regressions in existing functionality

----